conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

     $ cd examples2/tutorial/creating_packages/other_packages/prebuilt_binaries

 This is an example of scenario 2 explained in the introduction.
-If you have a local folder containing the binaries for different configurations you can package them using the following approach.
+If you have a local folder containing the binaries for different configurations, you can package them using the following approach.

 These are the files of our example, (be aware that the library files are only empty files so not valid libraries):